What’s the #1 thing you struggle with about perfectionism?

 Dr. Erica Hamilton encourages perfectionists to practice self-compassion.

 Every time we choose to be kind to ourselves, instead of berating ourselves, we build up the skill of self-compassion.
 The key is to consciously practice making this choice everyday.
-I have a coaching program where I teach you how.

 It’s especially hard to do when we’re ill.